Catholic ecumenical councils: Fourth Council of Constantinople

 With the coronation of Charlemagne by Pope Leo III in 800, his new title as Patricius Romanorum, and the handing over of the keys to the Tomb of Saint Peter, the papacy had acquired a new protector in the West.
 This freed the pontiffs to some degree from the power of the emperor in Constantinople, but it also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire dating back to the beginnings of the Church.
 Pope Nicholas I had refused to recognize Patriarch Photios I of Constantinople, who in turn had attacked the pope as a heretic, because he kept the filioque in the creed, which referred to the Holy Spirit proceeding from God the Father and the Son.

-The council condemned Photius, who questioned the legality of the papal delegates presiding over the council, and ended the schism.
+The council was called by Emperor Basil I. The council condemned Photius, who questioned the legality of the papal delegates presiding over the council, and ended the schism.
 The council met in ten sessions from October 869 to February 870 and issued 27 canons.